 The AAC was founded in 1968.
 The first president was A.A.
 "Shug" Banks, Mississippi County judge.
 Membership started out very slowly, but AAC's membership of Arkansas counties has been 100 percent since 1988.
 Dues are voluntary and are based on 1 percent of the county's General Turnback.

 The association originally rented office space across the street from the state Capitol with four full-time employees.
 In 1979, AAC bought property down the street, one block from the Capitol, and built a 3,600-square-foot office building.
-Construction and renovation began in 1996 to expand the present headquarters, and now the association occupies more than 13,000 square feet, with meeting space for 250.
-The association has 23 full-time employees.
+The AAC now occupies more than 16,000 square feet, with meeting space for 250.
+The association has 38 full-time employees.

 In 1985, AAC added a Workers' Compensation Trust for counties, and in 1986 it added a Risk Management Fund.
 Both programs are popular with the counties and completely self-funded and self-administered.
-AAC also endorses a drug testing program for county Commercial Drivers' License holders and a Health and Hospitalization Program for county employees.
+AAC also endorses a drug testing program for county Commercial Drivers' License holders.

 The executive director of AAC is Chris Villines.
 Mr. Villines came to us from Saline County, where he served as county collector for almost six terms and served on the AAC board of directors for six of those years.
 He was appointed executive director in July 2010.